 As markets dropped again this morning, we again topped up by 2%, this time in our balanced and adventurous funds, but not for cautious clients.
 Having bought at around 5,900 we will look to sell this again at 6,300, aiming to bank a 5% gain or so, although there is no way of knowing when this is likely to happen.

-We have also reduced some of our exposure to other non-equity assets which carry risk, such as certain corporate bonds and funds exposed to infrastructure and property.
-On the flip side, our exposure to government bonds has been a positive in portfolios, with them rallying sharply as equities fall.
+We have also reduced some of our exposure to other non-equity assets which carry risks, such as certain corporate bonds and funds exposed to infrastructure and property.
+On the flip side, our exposure to government bonds has been positive in portfolios, with them rallying sharply as equities fall.
 We’ve topped up our exposure to these high quality, mainly government bond funds.

 We want to make sure we have plenty of liquidity and that the non-equity part of the portfolio remains relatively defensive, which allows us to take the risk of buying into equities.